joshuacox/cli-Intro-to-Git/README.md

 ```
 echo ‘# Howdy folks!’>README.md
 ```
-^ echo is an easy way to add a line to a file, or in this case overwrite the file (which is the difference between > and >>, but I’ll save the rest of that lecture for a tutorial on STDIN STDOUT and STDERR redirection and piping)
+^ echo is an easy way to add a line to a file, or in this case overwrite the file (which is the difference between > and >>, but I’ll save the rest of that lecture for a tutorial on STDIN STDOUT and STDERR redirection and piping!)
 ```
 git add README.md
 ```